Double Door (film): Plot

 In 1910 Manhattan, Victoria Van Brett is a bitter, domineering spinster who lives an isolated life with her half-sister, Caroline, in the palatial mansion built by their late industrialist father.
 Victoria keeps the home shuttered and rarely leaves, controlling the operations of the residence, as well as Caroline's daily life.
 The sisters' younger half-brother, Rip, returns home to wed Anne Darrow, a nurse who saved his life.
 Victoria believes Anne to be a social climber after the family money, and surreptitiously has Rip's name removed from the family will on his wedding day.
 She inflicts other cruelties on the wedding day, including sabotaging the organ during Anne's walk down the aisle.

 While Rip and Anne go on their honeymoon, Victoria forces Caroline to take her side, threatening to lock Caroline away in a soundproof vault, where Caroline will face death by suffocation.
-Victoria demands that Rip and Anne must return to handle the affairs of the estate.
+Victoria demands that Rip and Anne return to handle the affairs of the estate.
 Rip informs Victoria that he and Anne plan to move out of the familial mansion and purchase a home of their own.
 This enrages Victoria.

 Rip recounts childhood memories of Victoria's abusive behavior toward him after their father died.
 Anne attempts to retaliate against Victoria, but at a dinner party Victoria accuses Anne of having an affair with the family doctor, John Lucas.
 Anne declares she is leaving the mansion.

 Victoria offers to send Anne away with heirloom pearls that Victoria previously denied Anne on her wedding day.
 Anne is lured by Victoria to the soundproof vault in the mansion.
 Once in the vault, Victoria locks the door behind her, sealing Anne inside.
 Caroline hears Anne's initial scream before the vault closes, and rushes to the room, but Victoria insists that Caroline was only having a nightmare.
 Caroline notices Anne's suitcase on the floor before she returns to bed.

 Rip and attorney Mortimer attempt to locate the missing Anne, whom Victoria asserts left Rip for John.
 The men ultimately locate the vault and Anne is saved.
 Caroline finally defies Victoria by telling her she is leaving with Rip and Anne.
 Victoria tries to lure Caroline into the vault with her, but Caroline refuses and departs.
 Mortimer reverts the family will back to Rip, and blackmails Victoria with her attempted murder of Anne, threatening to report her to police if she does not sign the will.
 After Mortimer exits the room, Victoria realizes they have forgotten the pearls.
 As she enters the vault to retrieve them, the door closes behind her and seals her doom.